Hidden Valley Middle School

 - District-level hearing: The student is sent to Jordan School District authorities to determine if he/she will be allowed to continue attending HVMS, attend a different school, and/or receive additional interventions.

-- Police involvement: The police will determine consequences for the student.
+- Police involvement: The police will determine the consequences for the student.

-The administration reserves the right to use a combination of these consequences or other creative for
+The administration reserves the right to use a combination of these consequences or other creative methods for addressing discipline issues.

-It is against the law to bring dangerous items to school.
-Consequences for doing so include suspension and police involvement.
-Dangerous items include but are not limited to anything that physically harms people, such as:
+Dangerous items that can physically harm someone have no place in school.
+Consequences for bringing such items to school are very serious and can include suspension and police involvement.
+Dangerous items include but are not limited to anything that can physically harm such as:

 - Things that stab, cut, or puncture, like a knife, pin, etc.

-- Things that shoot objects, like a gun, firearm, slingshot, airsoft gun, etc.
+- Things that shoot objects, like a gun, slingshot, airsoft gun, etc.